AlejandraLLI/pds-2019/README.md

       - creating the cohorts and labels
       - creating the features

-All these .sh files are executed with the pipeline.sh file.
+After creating the **moma** python envionment, all the .sh files can be executed with the pipeline.sh file.
 Therefore, to execute the complete workflow and be able to reproduce our project, you need to follow these steps:

 1. Set up a **NEW** virtual machine using vagrant.
 2. Change to root directory: